Sachanasingh/Mysql-Project/README.md

-# Mysql-Project
-Makeup and Cosmetic Management System.
+Developed a comprehensive Makeup and Cosmetic Management System using MySQL, aimed at efficiently managing inventory, sales, customer data, and supplier information for a cosmetics retail business.